mtumilowicz/java-reactive-programming-rxjava2-Observable-Single-Completable-theory/README.md

     * is entirely lazy and never begins to emit events until someone is actually interested
     * likely every subscriber receives its own copy of the stream
     * often involves a side effect - the database is queried or a HTTP connection is opened
-    * example: a file download - it won’t start pulling the bytes if no one want the file
+    * example: a file download - it won’t start pulling the bytes if no one wants the file
 * **Hot `Observable`**
     * pushes events downstream, even if no one is actually interested
     * typically occurs when we have absolutely no control over the source of events
-    * the instant when a given value was generated matters
     * example: mouse movements, stock price, temperature

-# Single vs Observable
+# Single
 * is a lazy equivalent of a `Future`
 * is a "stream of one"
+* cannot be empty (it is not equivalent of `Optional`)
 * simplifies consumption:
-    * It can respond with an error
+    * it can respond with an error
-    * Never respond
+    * never respond
-    * Respond with a success
+    * respond with a success

-# Completable vs Observable
+# Completabl
 * no return type - represents success or failure
 * example: `Completable c = saveUser(user);`